oneapi-src/oneMKL/README.md

 -DENABLE_CURAND_BACKEND=ON   \
 ```

-Note that enabling both the CUBLAS and CURAND backends breaks building the
+Note that enabling both the cuBLAS and cuRAND backends breaks building the
 tests.

 ### Build Options